 - Battle-hydra Dawn Castes in Exalted who do have the Charms for using multiple weapons but don't have Elsewhere storage Charms tend to fall into this.
 When a big burly Dawn turns up with a sky-cutter, powerbow, daiklave and smashfists strapped to various locations on his body, you know you're not going to have a fun time.

 - Early BattleTech had this when you got down to the personal level in Mechwarrior, its RPG companion.
-Initially, there were only four weapons skills: bows and blades, pistols, and rifles.
-As might be guesssed, these were so broad that they ended up applying to a huge variety of weapons and players could, theoretically, carry a gun for almost every occasion.
-Due to their light weight, it wasn't unheard of for a player with pistol skill to go around town with a revolver, an automatic pistol, a laser pistol, a gyrojet pistol, a needler pistol, and a flamer pistol close to hand simultaneously.
+Initially, there were only three weapons skills: bows and blades, pistols, and rifles.
+As might be guessed, these were so broad that they ended up applying to a huge variety of weapons and players could, theoretically, carry a gun for almost every occasion.
+Due to their light weight, it wasn't unheard of for a player with pistol skill to go around town with a revolver, an automatic pistol, a laser pistol, a gyrojet pistol, a needler pistol, and a flamer pistol close to hand simultaneously just in case your opponenets had anti-laser armor or bulletproof (but not flame retardant) vests.
 Players with rifle skills probably stood closest to this trope, as that skill controlled the use of shotguns, assault rifles, SMGs, sniper rifles, laser rifles, and heavy weapons.
 Such a character could conceivably pick up any two-handed weapon and be equally proficient in it, leading to scenarios where a sufficiently brawny individual would carry a shotgun, an SMG, a disposable rocket launcher, and keep a rifle somewhere handy just in case some sniping was necessary.
 Later games split weapons skill down further to finer degrees of specialization while raising the weight of armor and weapons, so this trope became (somewhat) less prevalent as time progressed.

-- Video Game/Bloodrayne opts for a Hyperspace Arsenal by default, though you can switch to Walking Armory by typing in a particular code (showmemyweapons) in the cheat code menu.
-The end result is a scantily clad dhampyr stomping about with eight weapons strapped all around her (ranging from Luger P-08s to full size FG-42s and MP-40s) and a special weapon (which may be the MG-08, the single largest weapon in the game).
+- Bloodrayne opts for a Hyperspace Arsenal by default, though you can switch to Walking Armory by typing in a particular code (showmemyweapons) in the cheat code menu.
+The end result is a scantily-clad dhampyr stomping about with eight weapons strapped all around her (ranging from Luger P-08s to full size FG-42s and MP-40s) and a special weapon (which may be the MG-08, the single largest weapon in the game).
 Hilarity ensues when Rayne starts doing cartwheels with well over a hundred kilograms of metal strapped to her.

 - In Dissidia: Final Fantasy, as a Mythology Gag to Final Fantasy II's unique experience-gaining system, Firion (pictured above) wields virtually every equippable weapon from that game (a sword, knives, a bow & arrow, an axe, a lance, a spellcasting rod, and a shield) in honor of his crew.
 Unlike the other heroes, who summon and disperse their weapons at will, Firion decides to be a man and wear 'em all at once.
 He's the slowest of the Warriors of Cosmos, and understandably so.

 - Link, especially in The Legend of Zelda: A Link to the Past.
-Official art for the game shows him carrying all of his equipment on his back.
+Official art for the game shows him carrying all of his equipment— which includes the Master Sword, a Hylian shield, a Precision-Guided Boomerang, the hookshot, a bow and arrows, among others— on his back.

 - Mega Man 5 introduces us to Napalm Man, who is essentially a human-sized tank.
 Mars from Mega Man V (the Game Boy Rockman World series) would appear to be an expy of him, albeit not quite as armed.